 Unlike PVC and common boards, wood comes from trees and is an organic material.
 Thus, it has some advantages and disadvantages that PVC boards don’t.

 Natural wood comes in many different types, including oak, teak, pine, redwood, and cedar.
-Each type of wood has unique qualities and benefits, so it’s essential to know which kind of wood you’re using for your next DIY project.
+Each type of wood has unique qualities and benefits.
+So it’s essential to know which kind of wood you’re using for your next DIY project.

 Hardwood